kimwalisch/primecount/doc/Hard-Special-Leaves.md

 There are many known optimizations that can be used to speedup counting e.g.:

 * Using the [POPCNT instruction](https://en.wikipedia.org/wiki/SSE4#POPCNT_and_LZCNT)
-  in combination with a bit sieve array allows to count many unsieved sieve elements using a single instruction.
+  in combination with a bit sieve array allows counting many unsieved sieve elements using a single instruction.
 This improves the runtime complexity by a large constant factor.
-* One can keep track of the total number of unsieved elements that are currently in the sieve array as the total number of unsieved elements is [used frequently](https://github.com/kimwalisch/primecount/blob/v5.3/src/lmo/pi_lmo5.cpp#L107) (once per sieving prime for each segment).
+* One can keep track of the total number of unsieved elements that are currently in the sieve array as the total number of unsieved elements is [used frequently](https://github.com/kimwalisch/primecount/blob/v5.3/src/lmo/pi_lmo5.cpp#L107) (once per sieving prime in each segment).
 * We can
   [batch count the number of unsieved elements](https://github.com/kimwalisch/primecount/blob/v5.3/src/lmo/pi_lmo2.cpp#L65) in the sieve array for many